What is Physical Access Control?

 - Challenging to gain remote access from off-site locations.

-- Servers are housed off-site and maintained by a third party
+- Servers are housed off-site and maintained by a third party like AWS

 - Admins can gain access from anywhere, whether at the office or working remotely